 The UK’s “passporting” rights are those by which UK financial services firms are currently able to sell their services across the EU.
 If these rights are lost completely after Brexit, UK financial firms - or foreign financial firms with bases in the UK - will no longer be able to operate these services to the EU out of the UK.
 They would instead need to establish subsidiaries within the EU.
 This will require a huge number of technical and operational changes to set up operations in new geographies, migrate people and data and comply with various regulatory bodies.

-With Theresa May stating that she will not try to keep the UK as a member of the single market after Brexit, it is likely that this will be the case.
+With the prime minister stating that she will not try to keep the UK as a member of the single market after Brexit, it is likely that this will be the case.
 However, with hope for regulatory equivalence, a situation in which the EU would acknowledge a UK regulatory regime as good as its own, UK-based financial firms could be allowed to continue operating as they do now in Europe.

 It’s likely that, whatever the outcome of negotiations, there will be a need for UK financial services institutions to comply with new and perhaps increasing EU regulations, in order to continue conducting business across the European Union.
 It is important for businesses to consider the impact of Brexit on corporate reporting, audit and compliance needs, to ensure that they will continue to accommodate changing regulatory requirements.

 Managing change associated with the usual running of financial institutions can already be complex, costly and risk-laden.
 Brexit may mean that financial services organizations also need to consider issues such as location upheavals and talent challenges; for instance, dependence on key individuals who could be lost as a result of Brexit poses a serious risk.
 The changing geography of teams will require thought around how scattered people can best remain joined up and able to collaborate.